drondeseries/pseuplex/README.md

 ![Plex Server URLs](docs/images/plex_server_urls.png)

-If you are using your plex server's default certificate (ie `ssl.autoP12Path` and `ssl.autoP12Password`), you may need to manually add the automatic domains for your plex server here instead.
+If you are using your plex server's default certificate (ie `ssl.autoP12Path` and `ssl.autoP12Password` in your config), you may need to manually add the automatic domains for your plex server here instead.

 ![Plex Server Default URLs](docs/images/plex_server_urls_default.png)